 Self-harm in childhood is rare but rates have been increasing.
 According to the NSPCC, it is the fourth most common worry that children and young people contact ChildLine about.

 Self-harm in adulthood is less common, but it can emerge as a coping mechanism at any phase of life and in response to any challenging situation in which people feel trapped and powerless.
 Self-harming behaviour is not limited to humans; captive animals have also been known to exhibit self-harming behaviour.

 Behaviours associated with substance abuse/addiction and eating disorders are not always classified as self-harm, as the damage done to the person’s body is often considered a side-effect, rather than the main intent.
-However, people who abuse substances or perform behaviours associated with disordered eating who do so with the intention of causing their body harm could be said to be self-harming.
+However, people who abuse substances or perform behaviours associated with disordered eating with the intention of causing their body harm could be said to be self-harming.

 It can be difficult to spot self-harming behaviour, as those who commit self-harm are most often very secretive about their behaviour.
 Most self-harm is carried out on parts of the body that are easily concealed.

 Cuts, bruises, scratches, bite marks on the body can all be signs of self-harm.
 Common places for self-harm injuries include the chest, arms, wrists, legs and head.